Borderline flounder bite is heating up

-It’s is a unique area, with the Atlantic Intracoastal Waterway, shallow estuaries and docks and other structures on every corner.
+It is a unique area, with the Atlantic Intracoastal Waterway, shallow estuaries and docks and other structures on every corner.
 But the area’s most-interesting feature is the tea-colored water.
 The dark waters of the Waccamaw River feed the ICW and fuel the region, bringing in a flood of nutrients and tons of baitfish.
-Historically, flounder have keyed in on this area to take advantage of the abundance of food, and May is the middle of the peak flounder season in Little River.
+Historically, flounder have keyed in on this area to take advantage of the abundance of food.
+And May is the middle of the peak flounder season in Little River.

-Tom Cushman of Captain Cush’s Calmwater Charters has fished this area for more than 20 years and is well-known for limiting out on flounder on many trips.
+Tom Cushman of Captain Cush’s Calmwater Charters has fished this area for more than 20 years.
+And he is well-known for limiting out on flounder on many trips.

 “Big schools of flounder move in from offshore to feed,” Cushman said.
 (843-997-5850) “The schools moving in from offshore can be voracious and ready to eat whatever they can find.”